Naito27/IFX/README.md

 # qiro
 Quantum-Informed Recursive Optimization Algorithms.
 Original Author: Rudi

 I only modify the cost to implement some new features.

 This is a newer version than the one in my IFX public folder since it has pennylane simulator.
+It could have some bugs since I did some modifications on my last days.
+The version in IFX public folder is entirely classical (no pennylane simulator) so it would have no bugs.

+Please start with the version in my IFX public folder before using this one :).

 Contains most of the code; stuff to be added: parallel tempering, simulated annealing.